Hubs-Foundation/hubs-docs/docs/intro-hubs.md

 ---
 id: intro-hubs
 title: Getting Started with Hubs
 sidebar_label: Getting Started With Hubs
+description: How to enter a Hubs room, move around, basic interaction, add media, and invite friends.
 ---